Skip to content

 Age by age: when personalization packs the biggest punch

-Ages 2 to 3: This is the recognition phase.
+Between ages 2 and 3, children are in the recognition phase.
 Toddlers are just learning that they have a name, that it belongs to them, that letters on a page can mean something.
 A personalized book at this age is pure wonder.
 They don't need complex plots.
 Just seeing their name alongside bright images is enough to create a positive association with books.

-Ages 4 to 5: Now it gets powerful.
+The real power kicks in around 4 to 5.
 Children at this age are developing what psychologists call "narrative identity" and they're beginning to understand stories as a way to make sense of the world.
 When they're IN the story, they absorb its lessons more deeply.
 A personalized book about sharing, about courage, about being kind to a new classmate?
 It sticks in a way that generic stories simply don't.

-Ages 9 to 10: Older kids appreciate the thoughtfulness of a personalized gift.
+What about the 9 to 10 crowd?
+Older kids appreciate the thoughtfulness of a personalized gift.
 They won't necessarily curl up with it every night, but they'll keep it on their shelf.
 Years later, many of them still remember it as "that book with my name in it."
 That's the kind of reading memory that lasts.

 How personalized books compare to regular picture books